nodejs/node/doc/guides/collaborator-guide.md

 Likewise, as commits land in an LTS release, the releaser removes the `land-on-` label.

-Attach the appropriate `lts-watch-` label to any PR that may impact an LTS release.
+Attach the appropriate `lts-watch-` label to any pull request that may impact an LTS release.

 ## Who to CC in the issue tracker